kardoo/ruuvitag-scanner-scala/README.md

 For people who dont need such frequency update... and it consumes 10x less data in IndluxDB

 TinyB is a java/C library.
 For this application I choose to use scala.

+# Grafana | InfluxDB
+You need to instal Grafana and InfluxDB to view your ruuvitag measurements.
+Please check this link: https://blog.ruuvi.com/rpi-gateway-6e4a5b676510